 The asterisk marks the current window, and the numbering gap shows that the move succeeded even though index 2 is now unused.

-- Renumber the session after the move when the window list should become compact again without unused gaps.
+- Renumber the session after a move when the window list should become compact again without unused gaps.

 $ tmux move-window -r -t demo

-- Inside an attached tmux client, the default Ctrl-b . binding opens a prompt for the new window index and runs move-window against the current window.
+Inside an attached tmux client, the default Ctrl-b . binding opens a prompt for the new index and runs move-window against the current window.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.